demozoo/cowbell/doc/usage.md

 A JavaScript build of the [psgplay](https://github.com/frno7/psgplay) library for playback of Atari ST .sndh files.

-This backend additionally depends on the `libpsgplay.js` library (and the accompanying resource file `libpsgplay.wasm`), which cannot be imported with a `<script>` tag in the usual way.
-(This would be a bad idea anyhow, due to its size - we only want it to be downloaded when the user starts playback, rather than on every page load.)
-Instead, you must specify its path using the `pathToLibPSGPlay` option.

-*Options:*

-* `pathToLibPSGPlay` - the URL to libpsgplay.js
+This backend additionally depends on the WebAssembly module `libpsgplay.wasm`, which must be located in the same folder as `psgplay.min.js`.

 ## Cowbell.Player.VTX